ReckerXF/InvisionSync/README.md

 # InvisionSync
-*InvisionSync is a clean way to synchronize your Invision Powerboard forum groups with your ACE permissions in-game (& whitelist users, too!)*
+*InvisionSync is a clean way to synchronize your Invision Powerboard forum groups with your FiveM ACE permissions in-game (& whitelist users, too!)*

 *This script has been tested extensively in a production environment running FiveM Cerulean and IPS 4.7.
 It was originally created for my community, but I have since decided to share it with the world!*